 That last spot, however, isn't really old.
 The original Prinzipalmarkt was bombed to pieces during the Second World War and rebuilt afterward.
 It's a bit like what happened to Dresden's Altstadt.

 On Prinzipalmarkt, in the Historisches Rathaus, I visited the Friedenssaal.
 This is where, in 1648, the peace treaty between Spain and the Dutch Republic (a precursor of what would later become the Netherlands) was signed and the Eighty Years' War ended.

 I learned a bit more about that war in Münster's free Stadtmuseum, where historical objects and models tell the tale of the city from its foundation until the present day.

 Check the website of Stadt Münster for up to date prices and opening hours.

 History can also be found at the LWL-Museum für Kunst und Kultur Münster, where works of art cover the Middle Ages, the Old Masters, Modernism and Contemporary Art.
-The museum also hosts temporary exhibitions and currently the exhibition Homosexuality_ies is on display (until September 4).
+The museum also hosts temporary exhibitions.

 I'm not a massive fan of art museums but spent well over an hour at the Museum für Kunst und Kultur Münster.
 I do have to say I especially liked the temporary exhibition and spent most of my time there, but this museum is a bit like an Ikea: it's so big that you'll spend quite a bit of time here even when you stroll through all rooms without stopping and standing still to study a piece.